seosgithub/BooJS/README.md

 ## License

-gocd-slack-server is released under the MIT license.
+boojs is released under the MIT license.
 See LICENSE for details.